edejuan2002/avdm_Competecies/README.md

 Because in the analyses we did not obtain a conclusive linear fit nor a similar behaviour in the decayment, respectively,  we  concluded that cultural events and performance in Competències bàsiques are not correlated.

+## Acknowledgements

+This codes and materials have been created and developed by Eduardo Dejuán Bitria (), Andrea Cera Palatsi (), Andreu Rocamora Martorell () and Judith López Zancajo ().